coderofsalvation/sheetlabs-google-restproxy/README.md

 # Notes

+* Google gscript/spreadsheet api is slooowwww..not recommended for highvolume traffic

 the google appscript is currently configured to route POST-request into the 'Sheet1'-tab, and the PUT/DELETE into 'Incoming.
 This is for example purposes only, you can modify it to your likings.